apache/www-site/docs/builds.md

 These instructions are for building the www-site locally on either linux or macOS.

+Note that a [Dockerfile](../Dockerfile) is also available to build www-site without installing software (other than a container runtime) locally.

 # Prerequisites

 1. Python 3.6 or greater